w3f/Grants-Program/applications/research-open-gov.md

     Following the completion of this research, we plan to expand the scope of our work by conducting longitudinal studies to track the evolution of OpenGov systems over time.
 Additionally, we aim to explore the scalability of the OpenGov framework by applying our findings to other blockchain networks and decentralized organizations.

 ## Legal Structure

 - **Legal Entity:** UNIVERSALDOT OU
 - **Registered Address:** Harju maakond, Tallinn, Kesklinna linnaosa, Ahtri tn 12, 15551

+## Payment

+Payment is to be paid in DOT at the Payment Address indicated above.
+The Dollar ($) to DOT conversion is to be made at the time of payment.